tmcdonell/Lol/README.md

-Relative to master, this branch (acctensor) modifies Lol to support Trevor's Accelerate backend.
+Relative to master, this branch (tmcdonell-acctensor) modifies Lol to support Trevor's Accelerate backend.
 The approach taken here is essentially Trevor's original approach.
 Unfortunately, the result is a mess, with changes affecting top-level code.
 This is not a candidate for merging at this time, but it is a compiling branch that can help us evaluate